 - Borrowings by the government

 - Loans received from international financial institutions and foreign governments

 The two examples of developmental expenditure are as follows:

 - Economic services of railways and postal services

 - Grants in aid to state and union territories

-Stay tuned to BYJU’S for more CBSE Class 12 Economics Important Questions, question papers, sample papers, syllabus and Commerce notifications.
+Stay tuned to our website for more question papers, sample papers, syllabus, and relevant notifications.

 |Chapter 1 – Introduction to Macro Economics||Chapter 4 – Determination of Income and Employment|